 High blood glucose can damage the nerves in hands and feet, hence the tingling, numbness, and pain.

-We hope this article will help you recognize the symptoms of diabetes so that you can treat it the right way and prevent many serious health complications.
+By recognizing these symptoms we can treat the disease the right way and prevent many serious health complications.